HiPS: Hierarchical PDF Segmentation of Doctrinal Legal Books: Limitations

 Several factors may influence the validity of our experimental results.
-Our dataset is naturally imbalanced, with fewer files having a maximum hierarchy level below 3.
-Although our sampling was random and based on the PDFs’ TOC metadata, we observed that missing annotated levels are more common in textbooks with a maximum hierarchy level below 5.
-The ground truth was created by a single annotator, and while all headings were technically matched between the ground truth TOC and the full text, some hierarchy assignments may still be open to interpretation.
-We welcome issue reports via our repository\footnote{\url{https://anonymous.4open.science/r/HiPS/}}, where we plan to release future corrections and extensions.
+In our dataset, we only included PDFs with a single-column layout, and we also did not consider historical books where OCR issues may influence the process substantially.
+Although our sampling was random and based on the PDFs' TOC metadata, we observed that missing annotated levels are common in books.
+Thus, our dataset is naturally imbalanced, with fewer files having a maximum hierarchy level below 3.
+The ground truth was created by a single annotator, and while all ground truth headings were matched in the full text, some hierarchy assignments may still be open to interpretation.
+We welcome issue reports via our repository,\footnote{\url{https://github.com/anybass/HiPS}} where we plan to release future corrections and extensions.